 ADVOCACY ON WOMEN'S RIGHTS AND ENVIROMENTAL JUSTICE IN EXTRACTIVE INDUSTRIES IN TANZANIA

-Envirocare is currently implementing a one year project on ‘Advocacy on Women’s Rights and Environmental Justice in Extractive Industries in Tanzania”.
-The project is funded by Women Fund Tanzania (WFT).
+Envirocare had implementied a one-year project on ‘Advocacy on Women’s Rights and Environmental Justice in Extractive Industries in Tanzania”.
+The project was funded by Women Fund Tanzania (WFT).
 Under this project, Envirocare has conducted a baseline study on level of women’s involvement in extractive industries in Manyara, Mbeya and Shinyanga regions.
-The aim was to collect information from women and men working and living in communities around mining areas, then use training and advocacy to help them create a collective voice in protecting their environment and health, confront gender related challenges and improve their livelihood.
+The aim was to collect information from women and men working and living in communities around mining areas, then use training and advocacy to help them create a collective voice in protecting their environment and health, confront gender-related challenges and improve their livelihood.

 In Tanzania, exploitation of minerals is carried out by Large Scale Miners (LSM) and Artisanal & Small-scale Miners (ASM).
 The ASM is referred to as subsistence mining activities that involve individuals or enterprises which have low levels of technology mainly due to poor capitalization, lack of knowledge and skills.
 In Tanzania, it is estimated that 1.5 million people are directly involved in artisanal and small-scale mining and up to 25 % of who are women (Dreschler 2001).